There are lots of reasons why your AC system freezes up.

-Making sure the air filter isn’t dusty and airflow isn’t lowered are the only work you can safely fix on your own.
+Making sure the air filter isn’t dusty and airflow isn’t decreased are the only work you can safely fix on your own.
 If you need to put in a new the filter, you can accelerate the thawing process by turning off the equipment and turning on the fan.
-If you have a heat pump, you can switch it to heat mode until the ice has melted.
+If you have a heat pump, you can move it to heat mode until the ice has melted.

 After the ice is gone, move the temp back to normal.
 If your unit freezes a second time, contact R & M Climate Control Service Experts to correct the issue.

-Low refrigerant—Freezing can be created by a refrigerant leak.
+Low refrigerant—Freezing can be a result of a refrigerant leak.

 What causes a leak?